0xprinc/confidential-gnosis/README.md

 ### Increase gas limit

-If you are running several fhe operations and need to have more has per block, here is a way to customize your local node setup.
+If you are running several fhe operations and need to have more gas per block, here is a way to customize your local node setup.

 1. Copy docker setup.sh file